fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/New-MsolDomain.md

 # New-MsolDomain

 ## SYNOPSIS
-Add a new domain to Microsoft Azure Active Directory.
+Add a domain to Azure Active Directory.

 ## SYNTAX